"I don't want my brain to stop working."

 The Climate Pivot

-In late 2025, Gates made waves by calling for a "strategic pivot" in climate strategy—shifting focus from curbing emissions to reducing human suffering in the world's poorest countries.
+In late 2025, Gates drew criticism by calling for a "strategic pivot" in climate strategy — shifting focus from curbing emissions to reducing human suffering in the world's poorest countries.
+Climate scientists argued that mitigation and adaptation aren't either/or propositions.

 Bill Gates' mother ended the documentary about her son with a quote that captures his entire arc:

 "Each one of us has to start out with developing our own definition of success.
 And when we have these specific expectations of ourselves, we are more likely to live up to them.
-Ultimately it is not what you get or even what you give—it is what you become."
+Ultimately it is not what you get or even what you give.
+It is what you become."

 For Gates, what he became was an answer to his deepest fear: a mind so powerful and purpose-driven that stopping would be unthinkable.

-The boy who retreated into encyclopedias became the man who processed the world's most complex problems.
 The stubborn child who declared war on his parents became the philanthropist pledging 99% of his wealth to humanity.

 That's Type 5 integration in action: from hoarding knowledge for safety to deploying it for impact.